 It may seem daunting, but like anything else, you have to choose your focus and master one thing at a time.
-While I am the COO (and veteran marketer of 20+ years) of an AI design and development firm, I assure you that I came into the world of AI and data science with way more questions than answers.
+While I am the CMO of an AI design and development firm, I assure you that I came into the world of AI and data science with way more questions than answers.
 Over the past 4 years I have learned enough to be dangerous and developed a knack for translating “techie” into language that resonates with our audience of innovative business professionals; especially the marketing message.
 So when we saw a new role emerging in the industry, it really spoke to me.
 That’s when my journey to become an AI Translator really began.

 I want to write this journal series to chronicle my “quest for AI enlightenment” in hopes that it will resonate with the challenges that many of my fellow marketers are facing.
 There are so many tools to do so many things, there just isn’t enough time or budget for most of us to use them all; so we need to choose wisely.

 But before we start looking at marketing AI and its associated applications and tools, I want to talk about creating a foundation for AI success…and that starts with ethics.
 Let’s face it, marketing and sales are two of the most human-centered applications of AI, and we as marketers need to be stewards of fairness.